tomaj/hermes/README.md

 If implementation of `Tomaj\Hermes\Shutdoown\ShutdownInteface` is provided when initiating `Dispatcher`, Hermes will check `ShutdwnInterface::shouldShutdown()` after each processed message.
 If it returns `true`, Hermes will shutdown _(notice is logged)_.

-**WARNING:** Relaunch is not provided by this library and it should be handled by process controller you use to keep Hermes running _(eg. launchd, daemontools, supervisord, etc.)_.
+**WARNING:** relaunch is not provided by this library, and it should be handled by process controller you use to keep Hermes running _(e.g. launchd, daemontools, supervisord, etc.)_.

-Currently two methods are implemented.
+Currently, two methods are implemented.

 ### SharedFileShutdown